College Board: Truinfadores

+BigFuture

+BigFuture is a free online resource that helps students plan for college, pay for college, and explore careers.
+BigFuture's National Recognition Program awards honors to underrepresented students, including African American students, Hispanic students, Indigenous students, and students who live in rural areas or small towns.

+Bluebook

+Bluebook is a secure testing application for Windows, MacOS, iPadOS, and ChromeOS.
+Bluebook is used to take digital College Board exams, such as the SAT, PSAT, and certain AP exams.
+All SAT and PSATs transitioned to digital only in spring 2024.
+Some AP exams are fully digital, while others are paper only or a hybrid of the two.
+College Board is working to transition the remaining AP paper exams to digital exams in the future.

 CSS Profile

 The College Board also offers the CSS/Financial Aid PROFILE, a financial aid application service that many institutions use in determining family contribution and financial assistance packages.
 Students also must pay a $25 fee to apply and another $16 for each additional school to which they submit the profile.

-Criticism
+Criticism and controversies

-Criticism of the Board and its exams is known to go back to at least 1922, with a Harvard Alumni Bulletin article from prep school teacher Morgan Barnes.
+Criticism of the Board and its exams goes back to at least 1922, with a Harvard Alumni Bulletin article from prep school teacher Morgan Barnes.
 Barnes took ten different examinations "in cognito qua candidate", requested the graded booklets of his exams, and attempted to confront some readers who scored them.
-Among Barnes' grievances were general incompetence in grading, excessive focus on exam preparation in classrooms, and overreliance on exam scores in the college admissions process.
+Among Barnes's grievances were general incompetence in grading, excessive focus on exam preparation in classrooms, and overreliance on exam scores in the college admissions process.

 Since the late 1970s, the College Board has been subject to criticism from students, educators, and consumer rights activists.
 The College Board owns the SAT, and many students must take SAT exams for admission to competitive colleges.
 Some colleges also require students to submit a College Board CSS/Financial Aid PROFILE when applying for financial aid.
 As there are no broadly accepted alternatives to College Board products such as AP, SAT Subject Tests, and CSS/Financial Aid, the company is often criticized as exploiting its monopoly on these products.

 FairTest, an organization that advocates against over-dependence on standardized tests in school admissions, maintains that the SAT often underestimates the aptitude of African-American students and others.
 FairTest maintains a list of more than 1000 SAT-optional colleges on its website.

 The consumer rights organization Americans for Educational Testing Reform (AETR) has criticized the College Board for violating its non-profit status through excessive profits and exorbitant executive compensation; nineteen of its executives make more than $300,000 per year, with CEO Gaston Caperton earning $1.3 million in 2009 (including deferred compensation).
 AETR also claims that College Board is acting unethically by selling test preparation materials, directly lobbying legislators and government officials, and refusing to acknowledge test-taker rights.